Language-Research-Technology/ldac-profile/profile/profile.md

 object, or as part of a collection crate).

-In this example the Object in question is an interview from a speech corpus with three files - the diagram shows the relationships between the object and its files (and the contextual metadata of a Person who takes the role of the speaker/informant (discussed in more detail below).
+In this example the Object in question is an interview from a speech corpus with three files.
+The diagram shows the relationships between the object and its files (and the contextual metadata of a Person who takes the role of the speaker/informant (discussed in more detail below).